 Why is a Tempo Run Important?

 A tempo run increases your body’s lactate threshold, or “LT.”
 The LT is the point at which lactic acid begins to accumulate in muscles.
 Lactic acid is a by-product of the body’s metabolization of glucose, which is the primary energy source for running.
-An accumulation of lactic acid causes increased levels of acidity in the muscle issue, which causes the fatigue and soreness that runners experience in races.
+An accumulation of lactic acid causes increased levels of acidity in the muscle tissue, which causes the fatigue and soreness that runners experience in races.
 If a runner increases his or her LT through a tempo run, she will be able to reduce the accumulation of lactic acid and run at higher speeds without suffering muscle fatigue.

 When To Start a Tempo Run